kashansunday/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it is written.
 Strive for clarity and maintainability in your code, making it easy for others (and your future self) to understand and modify.
 Write with the mindset that someone will have to debug it, and you might not be around to explain it."

 In essence, this emphasizes the importance of writing clean, well-structured, and comprehensible code rather than focusing solely on getting it to work.
 Remember that while coding is about solving problems, a large part of software development is also about effective communication within the team and across time through the codebase itself.

+# 2024-01-24
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of coding, this quote reminds us that writing clean, simple, and readable code is a hallmark of advanced programmers.
+It emphasizes the importance of clarity over unnecessary complexity.
+A well-designed program should be easy to understand, modify, and maintain.
+Always strive to break down complex problems into simpler components, utilize established patterns and practices, and avoid premature optimization.
+Remember, code that is simple today can save hours of debugging tomorrow.